-In this table, "Refugee Protection Division" is shortened to "RPD," and "Refugee Appeal Division" is shortened to "RAD."
+In this table, "Refugee Protection Division" is shortened to "RPD" and "Refugee Appeal Division" is shortened to "RAD."

-It is important to note that even if a decision of the RPD cannot be appealed to the RAD, a person or the Minister may apply (once all avenues of appeal under IRPA are exhausted) to the Federal Court seeking judicial review of any decision under IRPA pursuant to section 72 of the Act.
+It is important to note that even if a decision of the Refugee Protection Division cannot be appealed to the Refugee Appeal Division, a person or the Minister may apply (once all avenues of appeal under the IRPA are exhausted) to the Federal Court seeking judicial review of any decision under the IRPA pursuant to section 72 of the Act.

-2.1.3.4 RESTRICTIONS ON ISSUING REFUGEE TRAVEL DOCUMENTS: BILL C-49 AND THE REFUGEE CONVENTION (CLAUSE 8)
+2.1.3.4 RESTRICTIONS ON THE ISSUANCE OF REFUGEE TRAVEL DOCUMENTS: BILL C-4 AND ARTICLE 28 OF THE REFUGEE CONVENTION (CLAUSE 9)

-Clause 8 adds new section 31.1 to IRPA.
-This section provides that a "designated foreign national" is only considered to be "lawfully staying" in Canada if his or her claim or application for refugee protection is accepted and the person becomes a permanent resident or is issued a temporary resident permit.
+Clause 9 adds new section 31.1 to the IRPA.
+This section provides that a "designated foreign national" is only considered to be "lawfully staying" in Canada if his or her claim or application for refugee protection is accepted, and after five years from the decision, the person becomes a permanent resident or is issued a temporary resident permit.
 As a result of this new section, "designated foreign nationals" will not benefit from Article 28 of the Refugee Convention, which requires contracting states, such as Canada, to issue travel documents to refugees "lawfully staying" in their territory.
+In practical terms, "designated foreign nationals" will not have the ability to travel outside of Canada for at least five years.

-2.2 Powers of Detention on Entry for Suspected Criminality (Clause 9)
+2.2 Powers of Detention on Entry for Suspected Criminality (Clause 10)

-Subclause 9(1) of Bill C-49 amends subsection 55(3) of IRPA, which governs the detention upon entry into Canada of permanent residents or foreign nationals.
+Clause 10(1) of Bill C-4 amends section 55(3) of the IRPA, which governs the detention upon entry into Canada of permanent residents or foreign nationals.

-Subsection 55(3) of IRPA currently provides that a permanent resident or a foreign national may be detained by an officer upon entry into Canada if:
+Section 55(3) of the IRPA currently provides that a permanent resident or a foreign national may be detained by an officer upon entry into Canada if: